keycloak/keycloak-ui/README.md

 You can reach the new admin interface at http://localhost

-If your Keycloak instance is not on `localhost:8180`, create a file `.env` with the following:

-    KEYCLOAK_ENDPOINT=https:\/\/remoteinstance.keycloak.com

 ### Additionally there are some nice scripts to format and lint

 ```bash